 The numeral wheels are held in position by detent levers, which are operated by coil springs and steel balls in the cylindrical wells.
 The vertical arm on the detent lever acts as an escapement to prevent over-run on the final step.

 This view from the left-hand rear of the carriage shows the arrangement of the carry sense levers.
 The essential features are the V-shaped section at the top front of the lever, the offset ramps and tongue at the top rear, and the forward tail and detent pin at the bottom.

 The lever is pivoted on a rod at the rear of the carriage, but its movement is restrained by the intermediate star wheel shaft which passes through the slot at the top.
 The forward-facing tail on the bottom of the lever acts against a spring-loaded detent pin in the base of the carriage, and holds the head of the lever securely in either the forward or rearward position.

 A machine cycle starts with the carry sense levers reset in the forward position (as shown).
-If the numeral wheel passes between 0 and 9 in either direction, the pointed finger between digits 2 and 3 will push the sense lever over the detent and into the rearward position.
+If the numeral wheel passes between 0 and 9 in either direction, the pointed finger between digits 2 and 3 will push the sense lever over the detent and latch it into the rearward position.

 The carry operating pins.